Share Post:

 But discovery time, and earning the right to ask all your discovery questions, is really limited.
 While your rapport, value proposition, and great questions may maximize this, you cannot afford to waste a single question.

-What Is a Discovery Call?
+What Is a Sales Discovery Call?

-During a discovery call, sellers ask the prospective customer questions to help them understand how their company can assist the customer.
+During a sales discovery call, sellers ask the prospective customer questions to help them understand how their company can assist the customer.
 Discovery questions help create velocity in the sales process, and standardized questions allow a sales team to consistently communicate in a way that helps improve conversions of prospects to customers.

 • Create fit (and qualify out where that doesn’t exist)